 Sometimes – less is more.

 What you want to do is try multiple approaches as you interrogate the index.

+1. Search on the full name: first name, middle name, surname.
 Give it a try and see if it promptly gives you the results you want.
 This is particularly effective if the parts of the name are distinctive, uncommon words.

 2. Not finding your guy?
 Then – try again.
 This time search on only the surname.
 Or – if the first name is distinctive – search on just the first name.
 3. Notice that once you have made your initial search you may narrow down your search to only the obituaries, marriage notices or birth announcements.

 Click on Obituaries and the computer will bring you only the 55 obituaries – instead of all 2,651 article results for “Starbird”.

 This is a handy tool for speeding up your search.